brahianrosswill/negative_rejection_steering/README.md

 <img align="right" src="https://github.com/user-attachments/assets/01fabaff-8499-45f6-adad-d54b2c2fb7f1" alt="Graph of NRS vs CFG" style="width: 40%; float: right;">

 ### NRS is Applied in Three Steps:
 1. **Skewing**: The conditioned output tensor is skewed away from the direction of the rejection of the unconditioned tensor on the conditioned tensor.
 This lengthens the tensor in a direction perpendicular to its direction without affecting the positive guidance.
-The tensor is displaced by the rejection x the Displacement parameter.
+The tensor is displaced by the rejection multiplied by the Skew parameter.
 2. **Stretching**: The skewed tensor is stretched towards the direction of the original conditioned tensor based on its difference from the projection of uncond on cond.
-1x stretch adds 100% of this difference to the tensor's length.
+The stretch is multiplied by the Stretch parameter.
 3. **Squashing**: The skewed and stretched tensor is rescaled towards the original length of the conditioned tensor.
-100% squashing outputs the original length of the conditioned tensor simple 'steered' towards the skew & squash output.
+100% squashing outputs the original length of the conditioned tensor simply 'steered' towards the skewed & squashed version's direction.

 [Interactive Graph on Math3D.org](https://www.math3d.org/aTJW4UZtCh)
 </details>